ackmanlab/pySEAS/examples/desiNotes.md

 It was intuitive how to use the set up the -f and -e flags, for the folder and experiment respectively.
 I  first tried to run it without using the -rt flag but it did not work, I saw there was a rotation comparison errror going on and assumed if I rotated it by 1 x 90-degrees it might work and it did.

+Successfully worked with python3.5 and python3.8

+/view_components/

+I tried to run this file but I am getting an error saying that from gui.py file, it can not import defaults from seas.defaults

 /hdf5manager.py/